Skip to main content

 ACE Membership,

-Summer work hours for ACE employees officially begin the week of July 4th and go through August 26th.
+Summer work hours for ACE employees officially begin the week of July 1st and goes through August 26th.
 Your supervisor can’t ask you to delay it a week or two.

 For the July 4th holiday ACE employees will be paid for the number of hours they would have worked (4-10-40, ten hours; 9-80, nine hours; 5-8-40, eight hours; etc.).
 All other bargaining units receive up to eight hours holiday pay and if they’re on an alternate schedule (i.e. 4-10-40), they must make up the additional two hours.